mgcooper/icemodel/test/interactive/promice_qaqc/promice_site_cause_classification.md

 `promice_eval_<site>.png` figures.
 This file is the manual interpretation layer explaining each per-site behaviour and stating what the builders do about it.

-## Flagging philosophy (what is GEUS vs ours)
+## Flagging responsibilities (what is GEUS and what is ours)

-We preserve the authoritative GEUS series and ATTACH per-sample flags; we never silently edit data.
+We preserve the authoritative GEUS series and ATTACH per-sample flags.
+We never edit the data itself.
 Concretely:

 - **GEUS provides** all QC, manual flagging/fixing, gap-filling (slope-bridging the surface height across sensor outages), the multi-sensor `z_surf_combined`,